All Blogs

 EdisonOS helps tutors turn ACT scores into clear action steps.

-Tutors get access to 10 full-length ACT practice tests and over 1,700 ACT-style questions covering English, Math, Reading, and Science.
+Tutors get access 10 full-length ACT practice tests and over 1,700 ACT-style questions covering English, Math, Reading, and Science.
 These tests follow the real ACT format, with built-in tools such as a scientific calculator, magnifier, and answer masking to help students practice under realistic conditions.

 After each test, EdisonOS generates clear score reports.
 Tutors can see section scores, composite scores, timing data, and skill-level gaps.
 This makes it easy to spot where a student is losing points and why.